Evaluating Intel A380 QSV Encoding

 The current situation with a discrete card and new code pleasantly surprised me twice and once “did not disappoint” (in quotes, because I still couldn’t get the HEVC codec to run).
 So, let’s look at the pleasant part, H.264 and AV1.

-Before moving to the graphs, I want to note the set of test videos differs from what the graphic card manufacturers use.
+Before moving to the charts, I want to note the set of test videos differs from what the graphic card manufacturers use.
 It’s done deliberately to show how the codecs perform under certain conditions, on “difficult” scenes.
 In the companies’ promotional materials, you may likely find a greater spread in quality when comparing to competitors.

 You can find the exact test fragments chosen here: https://www.vmetrix.tech/methodology/.
 Encode parameters here: https://www.vmetrix.tech/encode-parameters/.